MileHacker Logo

 Safety Alert for Winter

 Ice cave access on Lake Superior is highly weather-dependent and has extreme hazards without official National Park Service (NPS) approval.
-Always check conditions and advisories directly from NPS before considering a winter lake surface excursion.
+Always check conditions and advisories directly from NPS before considering a wintertime lake surface excursion.

 Cultural Immersion